African Dwarf Frogs Not Eating -4 Reasons + Solutions

-Poor vision, a Stressful environment, Disease, and Changes in food habits are the reasons for African dwarf frogs not eating.
+Poor vision, a stressful environment, illness, and changes to diet or feeding method are the main reasons African dwarf frogs stop eating.

 Why Is My African Dwarf Frog Not Eating and Their Solution